anufrievroman/waypaper/README.md

 #### On Arch-based distributions

-`yay -S waypaper` or `yay -S waypaper-git`
+`yay -S waypaper`

-The [waypaper](https://aur.archlinux.org/packages/waypaper) and [waypaper-git](https://aur.archlinux.org/packages/waypaper-git) packages are available in AUR, thanks to *metak*.
+The [waypaper](https://aur.archlinux.org/packages/waypaper) package and developer package [waypaper-git](https://aur.archlinux.org/packages/waypaper-git) are available in AUR, thanks to *metak*.
 Please upvote to support the project.

 #### On NixOS